lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/access/ssh_login.md

 ## Virtual Private Network (VPN)

-To access HPC systems from outside the campus networks it's recommended to set up a VPN connection to enter the campus network.
-While active it allows the user to connect directly to the HPC login nodes.
+To access the ZIH systems from outside the campus networks it's recommended to set up a VPN connection to enter the campus network.
+While active, it allows the user to connect directly to the HPC login nodes.

 For more information on our VPN and how to set it up, please visit the corresponding [ZIH service catalogue page](https://tu-dresden.de/zih/dienste/service-katalog/arbeitsumgebung/zugang_datennetz/vpn).